 The Large Animal Ultrasound Service has a full range of equipment available for all aspects of equine, livestock and small ruminant ultrasound.
 Our state-of-the-art ultrasound machines are carefully selected for their superior imaging abilities.
-We are fortunate to have two excellent ultrasound systems that allow us to evaluate two patients simultaneously with machines that excel at both musculoskeletal and abdominal imaging.
+We are fortunate to have two excellent ultrasound console systems that allow us to evaluate two patients simultaneously.
+Both machines excel at musculoskeletal and abdominal imaging.
+We also have a grab-n-go portable system that facilitates quick responses to stall-side emergencies, intra-operative and other procedures.
 Transducers available include 6-18 MHz and 5-10 MHz linear transducers for musculoskeletal use, 4-8 MHz microconvex transducers for neonatal and small ruminant abdominal/thoracic imaging, 2-5 MHz curvilinear transducers for adult equine abdominal and thoracic imaging and a 2-5 MHz phased array transducer for cardiac imaging.

 Our Faculty and Staff